vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>

 The `similar` rank profile with defines a sparse tensor dot product between the `query(user_liked)` query tensor and the the `attribute(similar)` document tensor.
 See [tensor user guide](../tensor-user-guide.html) for more on tensors.
-We could also use [phased ranking](../phased-ranking.html) to reduce the computational complexity.
+We could also use [phased ranking](../phased-ranking.html) to reduce the computational complexity:

 <pre>
 rank-profile similar {